What Exactly is an Art Gallery Anyway? Demystifying the White Cube (and Beyond)

 As a potential buyer, the gallery offers:

 - Acquisition Process: Guidance through the buying process, including payment, shipping, and framing advice.
+They handle the paperwork and logistics.

 Behind the Scenes: The Unseen Work